Context

 - Should it be possible to use

-) to install a Python package into a conda environment from a vcs checkout, an sdist, or a wheel?- answer RG: yes
+pip(and other installers likepypa/installer) to install a Python package into a conda environment from a vcs checkout, an sdist, or a wheel?- answer RG: yes

 - Also for the

-environment?- answer RG: no, too fragile
+baseenvironment?- answer RG: no, too fragile

 - Should

-packages, and vice versa?- answer RG: probably yes, users rely on this and there are valid usage scenarios, so making this work as smoothly as possible seems preferred over preventing this.
+pipbe able to uninstall/overwritecondapackages, and vice versa?- answer RG: probably yes, users rely on this and there are valid usage scenarios, so making this work as smoothly as possible seems preferred over preventing this.

 - Should a conda env be considered or marked as a virtual environment?